abdeljalil-salhi/Chat-Prototype/README.md

 # Chat-Prototype
 > Basic Chat Prototype (typing, audio, stickers, emojis, file, image, online, commands)

-This is a prototype project, with the minimum of other code than JavaScript, you can use this project to implement the features you are looking for into your project.
+This is a prototype project, with the minimum of *"other code than JavaScript"*, you can use this project to implement the features you are looking for into your project.
 Feel free to contact if any of the code didn't make sense to you.

 # Features
   - Realtime Chat with unlimited users